Ramisto/Hardening-Windows-Server-2016/README.md

 4) Check the NTFS permissions on the "eventvwr.exe" application in the %SystemRoot%\SYSTEM32 path.

-5) Open the powershell console in the project folder, import the local group policy template, and apply it :
+5) Open the powershell console with administrator privileges and import the local group policy template :

-Win + cmd > Run as administrator

 ```
 cd C:\CIS-DISA-Windows-Server-2016\